Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 Important Guidelines

-• Should be eaten in minute portions.
+• Should be eaten in small quantity

 • Avoid daily long-term use